filipo18/uwcisak-filip-unit2/README.md

 1. 1110
 1. 1111

-Usign this we created arduino based circut with 4 differend colored LEDs, and programed it to count from 1 to 15 in [binary](#resources)  according to table above.
+Usign this we created arduino based circut with 4 differend colored LEDs, and programed it to count from 1 to 15 in [binary [3] ](#resources)  according to table above.

 This program work, but I would encounter problems if I had more inputs, which would result in very long if sentances.
 It also demonstartes how to use button to trigger lights. ```c   if (digitalRead(butA) == LOW && digitalRead(butB) == LOW && digitalRead(butC) == LOW){